syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 **Note****:**

 1. Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF.
-Otherwise the charts will not be exported to the converted PDF.
+Otherwise, the charts are not exported to the converted PDF.
 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onwards

 **Customizing** **the** **PowerPoint** **presentation** **to** **PDF** **conversion**

-Essential Presentation library provides you the ability to customize the presentation to PDF conversion with the below options:
+Essential Presentation library provides you the ability to customize the presentation to PDF conversion with the following options:

 * Allows to include the hidden slide during conversion.
 * Allows to specify the number of slides per PDF page.
 * Allows to determine the quality of the charts in the converted PDF

-The following code snippet shows the customized PDF conversion.
+The following code example shows the customized PDF conversion.

 {% highlight c# %}
 [C#]

-//Open a PowerPoint presentation file
+//Opens a PowerPoint presentation file

 IPresentation presentation = Presentation.Open(fileName);

-//Create an instance of ChartToImageConverter and assign it to ChartToImageConverter property of Presentation
+//Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

 presentation.ChartToImageConverter = new ChartToImageConverter();

-//Set the scaling mode of the chart to best.
+//Sets the scaling mode of the chart to best.

 presentation.ChartToImageConverter.ScalingMode = ScalingMode.Best;

-//Instantiate the presentation to pdf converter settings instance.
+//Instantiates the presentation to pdf converter settings instance.

 PresentationToPdfConverterSettings settings = new PresentationToPdfConverterSettings();

-//Set the option for adding hidden slides to converted pdf
+//Sets the option for adding hidden slides to converted pdf

 settings.ShowHiddenSlides = false;

-//Set the slide per page settings; this is optional.
+//Sets the slide per page settings; this is optional.

 settings.SlidesPerPage = SlidesPerPage.Three;

-//Convert the PowerPoint presentation into PDF document
+//Converts the PowerPoint presentation into PDF document

 PdfDocument PDFdocument = PresentationToPdfConverter.Convert(presentation, settings);

-//Save the PDF document
+//Saves the PDF document

 PDFdocument.Save(@"SampleWithoutSetting.pdf");

-//Close the PDF document
+//Closes the PDF document

 PDFdocument.Close(true);

-//Close the presentation
+//Closes the presentation

 presentation.Close();